gbowerman/azure-myriad/README.md

 Templates for VM Scale Sets.

 Note: VM Scale Sets are announced but not yet in preview:
-- They will only work with whitelisted Azure subscriptions.
+- These templates will only work with whitelisted Azure subscriptions.
+  If your subscription hasn't been whitelisted for using VM Scale Sets, the resource type: Microsoft.Compute/virtualMachineScaleSets won't be recognized and the deployment will fail.
 - API is not yet public and subject to breaking change.

 ### vmss-vnet-storage-ubuntu.json